- Special Offers

 Kilbride Ballon Co Carlow

 Patrick and Maureen Owens, who have welcomed guests here since 1991, accurately describe their home as "an accessible country retreat for anyone who enjoys candlelit dinners, brass and canopy beds, and the relaxing experience of eating out while staying in".
 That alone sounds good enough reason to visit, but there is more, especially for anyone with an interest in history or gardens.
 Built around 1700 by a Mr Arthur Baillie, this delightful Georgian farmhouse is listed by the great architectural historian Maurice Craig, and it is beautifully located, with sweeping views over the countryside.
-Garden lovers will be in heaven here, both for the lovely garden on site, and because Altamont Gardens are only a five minute walk.
-Dinner is available by arrangement: Maureen takes pride in offering guests real home cooking based on the best of local produce, including "best locally produced Carlow beef and lamb, from Ballon Meats" and fish from Kilmore Quay (bring your own wine).
+Garden lovers will be in heaven here, both for the lovely garden on site and because the famous Altamont Gardens are only a five minute walk.
+Carlow Garden Festival (25 July-3 August 2015) takes place at locations around the county, including Altamont; an impressive line up of UK and Irish gardening experts includes Monty Don, Carol Klein and Helen Dillon.
+For dinner (by arrangement) Maureen takes pride in offering guests real home cooking based on the best of local produce, including "best locally produced Carlow beef and lamb, from Ballon Meats" and fish from Kilmore Quay (bring your own wine).

 Clonbur Co Galway